rate-nl/ISO/ISMS.md

   - Ensure **SSL certificate renewal** is managed through **automatic renewal or alerts**.
   - Investigate and provide technical remediation for **security incidents** affecting development environments.
   - Maintain security and availability of hardware and data assets under their ownership.
+- **Competency Requirements**:
+  - Experience with secure coding practices and vulnerability management.
+  - Proficiency in access control principles and DevSecOps.
+  - Completion of secure development lifecycle (SDLC) and information security training.

 ### 4.4.
 Developers